rui-vp-fernandes/models/specs/howto.md

 `dateCreated` and `dateModified` are special entity attributes provided off-the-shelf by NGSI v2 implementations.

-Most of the FIWARE Data Models adopt the
+Most of the Smart Data Models adopt the
 [GSMA common definitions](https://fiware.github.io/data-models/common-schema.json),
 and so also include standard GSMA terminology such as: